slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 root.render(<App />);
 ```

+Note that both the `index.html` and the `index.jsx` are located in the root of your project.

 ## Create App component

 To begin the transformation to using React components in our application, we create a top-level component, stored in `src/app.jsx`, and add some simple placeholder content that will get replaced later.
 In order for the styling to show up, we import Bootstrap, and the top level CSS found in `src/app.css`.